CleanMyMac Black Friday: 30% OFF: Get Now

 terminal on Mac

-You can ask Siri to “open Terminal” and she will launch the application for you.
+You can ask Siri to “open Terminal,” and she will launch your application.

 defaults write com.apple.Finder AppleShowAllFiles YES